-Judges will choose the winner and commended photographers from each category.
+Judges will choose the winner and a runner up from each category.
 All winning images will be displayed in an online gallery where voting will determine the public’s favourite.
-The winner of the public vote will receive a mini break holiday.
-Additionally, there will also be the Judges winner who will receive £300.
+The winner of the public vote and the judges overall winner will receive a prize.

 By entering the competition, you grant Suffolk Wildlife Trust a non-exclusive, irrevocable licence to reproduce, enlarge, publish or exhibit, on any media, the images for any purpose to further its aims and objectives.
 More specifically to use